ALL SOULS

 From 2005 – 2024, Mountain View Cemetery invited the public to come and remember their dead, in an atmosphere of contemplative beauty, whether buried at Cemetery or not.
 As a non-denominational sacred event, All Souls offered an opportunity for people to share their own customs and experiences, and create their own traditions.

-Ending All Souls was not our choice.
-We sincerely hope that people for whom it has become an important annual ceremony will keep their traditions alive in their own way.
 We hope the Cemetery will be responsive to future initiatives from artists and members of the public who value the importance of ceremony in our daily lives.

 About All Souls